 Prior to filing an original DBA Certificate, the filer should review business names in the Clerk’s Office already assigned or taken to ensure that the desired name is available.
 A current list of filed Certificates is available for public review at the Corporations-Assumed Names Counter of the County Clerk's Office Basement Records.
 In addition, we recommend that you search the New York State Department of State website by going to http://appsext8.dos.state.ny.us/corp_public/corpsearch.entity_search_entry.

 After checking on available names, 1 original signed and notarized Certificate is filed in the Clerk's Office.
-The fee of $37.00 covers the filing, a certified copy for the filer's record and a certified copy for a business bank account.
+A fee of $35.00 covers the filing, a certified copy for the filer's record and a certified copy for a business bank account.

 Instructions for completing the form are written on the form.
 The names printed or typed on the form should be consistent; i.e., if middle initials are used, they should consistently throughout; the signature must match the name as shown.
 Successor-in-Interest means “one who follows” to another's interest in property, especially a successor in ownership of a business that is carried on and controlled substantially as it was before the transfer.
 To determine the legal significance of operating a business as “successor-in-interest,” this office suggests that you consult with an attorney.